This post may contain affiliate links, view our disclosure policy.

 Choose between 45-minute, 75-minute, and 1 hr.
 45-minute cruises with tour information and ticket prices found here.

 5. Glensheen Mansion

-Glensheen Mansion, the Historic Congdon Estate, is a must-see Duluth attraction.
+Glensheen Mansion, the Historic Congdon Estate, is one of our favorite, must-see Duluth attractions!

 This 39-room (15 bedrooms) mansion is positioned on a magnificent property that occupies 12 acres of waterfront on the shores of Lake Superior.

 With several different tour options available, you’ll find that the young and old alike will enjoy touring the beautiful grounds and grand rooms that are still fully furnished.

 Be sure to visit our entire article dedicated to Glensheen Mansion Tours, which includes its history, and the top 5 tips you need to know when visiting there.